apnadkarni/blt/man/tree.rst

 REFERENCING TREE NODES
 ----------------------

-Nodes in a tree object may be referred in either of two ways: by id or by tag.
+Nodes in a tree object may be referenced in two ways: by id or by tag.

 **id**
-  Each node has a unique serial number or id that is assigned to that node when it's created.
-The id of an node never changes and id numbers are not re-used.
+  Each node has a unique serial number that is assigned to that node when it's created.
+The number identifies the node.
+It never changes and id numbers are not re-used.

 **tag**
   A node may also have any number of tags associated with it.
 A tag is